Linguistic/linguistic-2015/README.md

 # Linguist Beta
-A chatroulette website for avid language learners to practice their language.
+A chatroulette website for language learners to practice their language.